egmori/egmori/README.md

 <br> I am 18 , I turn 19 in August .
 You may interact , but
 <br>  depending on your age range I may not respond back .

+<br> If you wonder, I do profile commissions too .
+<br> Discord, Github, whatever.
+Just ask what I do.
+<br> My price is whatever you're willing to pay with.
+<br> I trust Nitro , Robux & Whatever game currency.

 <br> After this point will be about me .
 Pronouns , Age ,
 <br> and much more personal / detailed information .
 If you
 <br> have a sensitivity of not liking to read people's